 Did you know that you could speculate on financial markets with just a small deposit?
 This is called margin trading, and it could make your capital go further.
 Learn more about margin in trading and find out how to get started.

 What is margin in trading?

-Margin in trading is the deposit required to open and maintain a leveraged position using products such as CFDs and spread bets.
+Margin in trading is the deposit required to open and maintain a leveraged position using products such as CFDs.
 When trading on margin, you will get full market exposure by putting up just a fraction of a trade’s full value.
 The amount of margin required will usually be given as a percentage.

 There are two types of margin to consider when you’re trading: initial margin and maintenance margin.
 The initial margin is the deposit required to open the position, often called the deposit margin or just the deposit.
 Maintenance margin is the money that must be available in your account to fund the present value of the position and cover any running losses.